okta/okta.github.io/_source/_posts/2017-05-09-progressive-web-applications-with-angular-and-spring-boot.md

 layout: blog_post
 title: Build Your First Progressive Web Application with Angular and Spring Boot
 author: mraible
-description: "This article will show you how to build a PWA with a Spring Boot backend and an Angular frontend.
-It'll work offline and you'll learn how to deploy it to Cloud Foundry too!"
+description: "This article will show you how to build a PWA with a Spring Boot backend and an Angular frontend that will work offline.
+You'll also learn how to deploy it to Cloud Foundry!"
 tweets:
   - "Did you know that PWAs are the way of the future?
 Native apps that require 60MB to download?
 Peshaw!
 Just use good ol' web technologies, a service worker, and caching to develop an awesome mobile experience → "
   - "Eager to learn how to develop a PWA with Angular and TypeScript?
 We've got the 🎟 on our @oktadev blog. ✅ it! "